Mokosh: Mokosh and Mokosha, Mokusha

-According to ethnographic data, a reconstruction of the function of the goddess was carried out.
+Various reconstructions of the function of the goddess have been carried out using ethnographic data.
 At the end of the 19th century, in the journal "Zhivaya starina", ethnographer Mikhail Gerasimov published ethnographic data from the Cherepovetsky Uyezd, which noted the villagers beliefs about a demon and domovoy by the name of Mokoshá.
 Later, Gerasimov said Mokosha was not a domovoy.
 She lives in every hut in the babiy kut and is imagined as a woman with a big head and long arms.
 Mokosha likes to spin sliver at night, left by women without prayer.
 That is why there is a prohibition in the village of Bolshoy Dvor in Dmitrovsky District: "Don't leave your linen, or Mokosha will spin it".
 Ethnographer Elpidifor Barsov provided information from the Olonets Governorate about the belief in a spirit called Mókusha, who during Great Lent goes among the people spinning wool at night and shearing sheep.

 When unsheared sheep scrape out their excess wool, (Note: It's probably all about the moulting) it was said: "Oh, Mokusha has sheared the sheep".
 When they sleep and the spindle "whirrs", it is said: "Mokusha spun".
 When Mokusha leaves the house, she might slam the spindle into bunk and beam.
 The offering to her was a piece of wool left in the shears for the night.
 If Mokusha is not satisfied, she can cut off some of the housewives' hair.
 This image of an impure force corresponds to the kikimora, whose depictions are widespread, mainly in northern Russia, and who is sometimes understood as a domovoy.
 She is described as an ugly woman who mostly lives the home.
 She uses objects to make sounds and acts at night when people are sleeping.
 She is deterred by prayer.
 The kikimora's main occupation is harming householders and spinning.
 Mokusha can shear sheep, but she does it poorly and can be appeased with a special sacrifice.
 Many other mythological figures of folk Christianity are associated with spinning: Saint Barbara, Theotokos, Paraskeva Friday, notsnitsa and rusalka.
 A rusalka could be called мókush; demons could be called mokosh or mokush.
 In the Yaroslavl Governorate, an "economic, troublesome man" could be referred to as a mokoshá, while in the Vyatka Governorate a "hardworking person" was called a shishimory.
 Kikimora was also known in Novgorod and Vologda Governorate as mokrukha because she left a wet mark at the spinning site.